 - Carefully read all instructions prior to use.
 Follow all instructions. - Certain equipment may cause electrical noise, which may interfere with programming.
 If suspected, move the patient from the suspected source of interference to facilitate the programming procedure.
 Examples of equipment that may cause inference include: radio, TV, cellular phones, telemetry, amateur radio, radio navigational aids, industrial scientific medical devices (ISM), large electric motors, etc. - Do not use accessories that are not referenced in these instructions for use.
-Only use devices and accessories that are referenced for use with the Prometra[®] Programmable Pump in these instructions. - Safety and effectiveness for use in pediatric patients under 22 years old has not been investigated or established. - The effects of implanting this device in patients with other implanted medical devices, other than neurostimulators, are unknown. - Pain on injection that was not noted during previous injections may be an early sign of infection.
+Only use devices and accessories that are referenced for use with the Prometra II[®] Programmable Pump in these instructions. - Safety and effectiveness for use in pediatric patients with Infumorph under 22 years old has not been investigated or established. - Safety and effectiveness for use on pediatric patients with baclofen below the age of 12 has not been investigated or established. - The effects of implanting this device in patients with other implanted medical devices, other than neurostimulators, are unknown. - Pain on injection that was not noted during previous injections may be an early sign of infection.